jeniyat/Github-Repository-Embedding/README.md

 1. repository.embeddings: this  file contains 64 dimensional embedding vector for the most popluar 10,000 github repositories

-2. watchers.embeddings.zip: this is the zipped file which contains 64 dimensional embedding vector for the watchers of most popluar 10,000 github repositories
+2. watchers.embeddings: this is the contains 64 dimensional embedding vector for the watchers of most popluar 10,000 github repositories